 8. Plimoth Plantation

 Take a walk through the past to see where the pilgrims first landed when arriving in the new land.
-Plimoth Plantation is an impressive attraction that recreates the Indian and Pilgrim villages as they were during the 17th Century.
+Plimoth Plantation is an impressive attraction that recreates the Native and Pilgrim villages as they were during the 17th Century.

 Plimoth Plantation is a living museum experience that immerses you into the pilgrims’ lifestyle.
 You’ll see colonists dressed in authentic costumes that talk about their lives in the new world.
 You can even peek inside the traditional homes to see how they lived.
 If you are excited to experience pilgrim villages, Plimoth Plantation is undoubtedly one the must-visit spots in Mass.